dennisushi/NVIDIA-Isaac-Sim-Cookbook/README.md

 # Installation
 ## Sim
-1) Get the Omniverse Launcher from [here](NVIDIA Isaac Sim+SDK Cookbook).
+1) Get the Omniverse Launcher from [here](NVIDIA Isaac Sim).
 You should get the Linux AppImage file.
 2) Make the file executable and run it.
 3) From the Omniverse Launcher, search for ISAAC Sim and download it.
 4) Launch.
 5) From the same website, search for ISAAC Sim and download the latest version of Assets.
 These will be useful for the tutorials.
+Alternatively, mount them into the Nucleus Server.
 4) `cd <SIM> && ./python.sh python_samples/syntheticdata/basic/visualize_groundtruth.py`.
-This will create a synthetic data image in `<sdk>` that validates that cameras are correctly operating.
+This will create a synthetic data image in `<sdk>` that validates that the examples are correctly operating.

 ## SDK
 1) Similarly, download the [SDK](https://developer.nvidia.com/isaac-sdk)